RedInJapanese/InvernessCAThreeJS/README.md

 The key can be replaced by following these instructions to [get an api key](https://developers.google.com/maps/documentation/javascript/get-api-key).

-After changing the key, the Webpack server must be restarted with the following
+After changing the key, restart the server using port 8080 like so:
-command:

 ```bash
 npm start -- --port=8080
 ```